mohitkr05/YAML_Course/docs/preparation.md

     ```
     ext install redhat.vscode-yaml
     ```
+3. Download the source code from here
-3. Watch the videos and practice.
+4. Watch the videos and practice.